Starter Reading List

 This 2019 blog from The Commonwealth Fund discusses the five states—Colorado, Nevada, New Mexico, Texas, and Washington—that moved forward with surprise medical billing legislation in 2019.
-This brings the total count of states with at least some protections against surprise medical bills to 28 states.
+(For even more, check out this update from 2020.)
+This brings the total count of states with at least some protections against surprise medical bills to 29 states.
 The blog underscores the momentum for state action, the variety of approaches that states are taking, and the need to protect patients from surprise medical bills.
 Find more resources on state efforts to address surprise medical bills here.

 - Stopping Surprise Medical Bills: Federal Action is Needed